binary-com/deriv-com/documents/git-best-practices.md

 -   **refactor**: A code change that neither fixes a bug nor adds a feature
 -   **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 -   **text**: Adding text or updating text only
+-   **empty**: Rare cases for re-deploying when deployment server is down
 -   **revert**: A commit reverts a previous commit

 ## Changing base branch